We clear up a few of the misunderstood elements of a bike saddle cushion.

 Myth: The thicker and squishier the bike saddle cushion the more comfortable.

-Reality: Your ideal bike cushion seat cover depends on what you will be doing.
+Reality: Your ideal bike seat cover depends on what you will be doing.
 If you are doing a casual ride around the park, a inexpensive gel seat cover may do the trick.
-If you need a higher performing bike cushion seat cover to protect your underside against bumps on a trail or the constant up and down of an indoor cycling class, you need to look for a multi-thickness and multi-density cycling seat pad with a long comfort channel to provide the protection and shock absorption where it counts.
+If you need a higher performing bike saddle cushion to protect your underside against bumps on a trail or the constant up and down of an indoor cycling class, you need to look for a multi-thickness and multi-density bike seat cover with a long comfort channel to provide the protection and shock absorption where it counts.

 Myth: Gel bike seat covers help support your weight.